6th July, 2015

 The BAS is made up of summaries of your business reportable earnings and spendings.
 In simple terms, we report all business earnings and spendings with GST tax status, GST free tax status, overseas incomes and spendings.

-There are 5 main codes that I usually use in MYOB.
-All except for N-T get reported on the BAS.
+There are five main codes I usually use in MYOB.
+All except for ‘N-T’ get reported on the BAS.

 If in doubt about any GST treatment, talk to your MYOB Certified Consultant or BAS agent.

 READ: Top 10 common GST mistakes in BAS reports you’re probably making